realBruno/bincalc/README.md

 # bincalc

 ## creators & about
 This project was made in partnership with <a href="https://github.com/enderzerobl">David Moura</a>, my classmate in college.
-He was responsible for the JavaScript code, which brought functionality and dynamism to the calculator.
+He was responsible for the JavaScript code, which brought to it functionality and dynamism.

 We came up with this calculator at a course we were taking together.
 We had approximately two days to learn the basics of web development and create this application.